sthaid/proj_telescope/README.md

 * track enable/disable - enable the telescope to track the center of the sky-az-el pane
 * arrow keys - when uncalibrated these keys position the telescope; when calibrated these keys provide fine adjustment of the telescope position of up to 1 degree
+* search - when tracking is acquired, search can be used to position the telescope in a spiral pattern to help locate the desired object
 * shutdown ctlr - issues shutdown command on the ctlr

 ### Stepper-Motor-Interface Program (ctlr)

-I run this program on a battery powered Raspberry Pi which will be attached to the base of the telescope.
+I run this program on a Raspberry Pi which is attached to the base of the telescope.
 The Raspberry Pi (running the ctlr program) communicates to the laptop (running the tcx program) via WIFI.
 The ctlr program receives commands from the tcx program to set the telescope's azimuth and elevation.